Degree: BS, BA

 Students can pursue either a Bachelor of Science or Bachelor of Arts in biochemistry.
 The BS is designed for students who wish to become professional biochemists or to enter biotechnology fields.
 The BA includes all BS major requirements except for Calculus III, a second organic chemistry lab and a second physical biochemistry course; it also allows students to take algebra-based physics course work instead of the calculus-based physics course work required of the BS.
 This allows flexibility for the BA student to take other advanced science courses to prepare to apply to professional programs such as medicine, veterinary medicine, optometry or pharmacy.

-Two of the Scholars programs of interest to biochemistry majors are the Biological Sciences and Health Sciences Scholars, and STEM Exploration and Engagement Scholars programs.
+Scholars programs of interest to biochemistry majors include the Biological Sciences, Health Sciences Scholars, and STEM Exploration and Engagement Scholars programs.
 The Biological Sciences Scholars Program emphasizes research, with individualized advising and significant lab and field experience.
 The Health Sciences Scholars Program is focused on preparing students for careers in health sciences and health care.
 The STEM Exploration and Engagement Scholars Program connects students with other science, technology, engineering and mathematics fields through mentoring and community outreach.

 Biochemistry majors at Ohio State, especially those destined for graduate and professional school, are strongly encouraged to do a research project with a faculty member.
 Ohio State offers well-equipped laboratories containing sophisticated instrumentation for biochemical research.
 Information about choosing an undergraduate research laboratory is available through Ohio State’s Undergraduate Research Office and the biochemistry advisor.

-The Biochemistry Club provides opportunities for students to interact with faculty, discuss careers and research areas with scientists from the Ohio State campus and beyond, and participate in service activities.
+The Undergraduate Chemistry and Biochemistry Club provides opportunities for students to interact with faculty, discuss careers and research areas with scientists from the Ohio State campus and beyond, and participate in service activities.

 Examples of jobs available to biochemistry majors upon graduation include biochemist, medical or pharmaceutical lab technician, food scientist, or industrial sales representative.
 A large portion of the students who complete the biochemistry major go to professional school to pursue advanced degrees in fields such as medicine, dentistry, pharmacy, optometry or veterinary medicine.

-The median annual wages for biochemists and biophysicists in the top five industries in which these scientists worked were as follows:
+In May 2019, the median annual wages for biochemists and biophysicists in the top industries in which they worked were as follows:

 Students who complete the biochemistry major will be prepared to: